Just released: How to raise venture capital in 2023

 Carl Niedbala

-COO & Co-Founder
+Managing Partner; COO & Co-Founder

-When we mention “cyber insurance” to most clients, they tend to immediately picture situations like the target or yahoo data breaches.
+When we mention “cyber insurance” to most clients, they tend to immediately picture situations like the Target or Yahoo data breaches.
 They picture some mystery mastermind on the dark web scheming up an elaborate plan to crack firewalls and compromise networks.

-While that clearly happens more than we’d all like, it’s not the only threat out there, and it probably shouldn’t be the focus of most funded startups’ concerns.
+While that clearly happens more than we’d all like, it’s not the only liability out there, and it probably shouldn’t be the focus of most funded startups’ concerns.
 In reality, there are 3 major data breach threats that any company faces:

 1. Hacking attacks – DDoS, Injecting Malware, Brute force network penetration…